XOP/css-codeguide/src/md/comments.md

 ### Document author

-Please have this snippet located at the beginning of your stylesheet, bless you!
-You don't code anonymously, right?
+Having this snippet at the top of the file immediately answers many questions, especially when the code is to be seen for the first time.

 ```scss
 /**